 After my posts – Piracy is Mainstream and Why People Don’t Talk About Pirate Consumers – one of the readers of the blog recommended that I watch a documentary called Partners in Crime.
 I had heard about this documentary on Twitter but never got around to seeing it.
 I finally saw it last week and . . . → Read More: Partners In Crime – Documentary Review

 I engaged in a long debate on Twitter yesterday with popular blogger, Karthik Srinivasan (entire conversation at the end of his post).
-To boil things down, I was asking why illegal downloaders don’t get called out for doing the wrong thing and his point was that it was not really going to make a . . . → Read More: Why People Don’t Talk About Pirate Consumers
+To boil things down, I was asking why illegal downloaders don’t get called out for doing the wrong thing and his point was that it was not really going to make a difference. . . . → Read More: Why People Don’t Talk About Pirate Consumers

 I’ve been an anti-piracy advocate in my friend circle for many years now.
 Over time though, I realized that people like me were rare and specially in India, we became outcasts.
-Friends and relatives look at me like I am nuts when I refuse to lend them my iPod so they can copy songs . . . → Read More: Piracy Is Mainstream
+Friends and relatives look at me like I am nuts when I refuse to lend them my iPod so they can copy songs from . . . → Read More: Piracy Is Mainstream

 The short answer – No. The long answer follows -